 Press EVENT button to trigger event start procedure.
-If you have enabled nav box for Ev.Proc., you will see time counting down.
-For waiting period, displayed time will be negative.

-Once count down is finished a message "Start window is open." will be shown and start interval countdown as positive number will start count down.
+An Event Marked! (x) message with number of events will appear.
+If you have enabled nav box for Event Proc., you will see time counting down.
+For waiting period, the title of the nav box will show WAIT!.
+Once count down is finished a message "Start window is open." will be shown and start interval countdown start count down, the title will show GO! message.
 When pilot sees this countdown, a penalty free start can be done.

+When time of the start window is over, the title of the nav box will show CLOSED message.
 Event button may be pressed at any time, up to a total of Max.events times.
 Each press of PEV cancels the previous start window and restarts the wait time timer.